PGVSNH20/the-train-track-depresso/README.md

 ### Part 1 - A fluent API to plan the trains

+>  **The goal of Part 1**
+>
+> To create a Fluent API which can be used to set up a plan/schedule for all parts of the train track.
+When the train starts and stops, from and to where the trains go.
+And later on control the position of crossings and switches.
+The API should return an instance of a plan/schedule model.

 Produce a fluent API used by mr Carlos to manually plan the trains, it could maybe look something like this:

 ```C#